Young African Entrepreneurs Win in Austin

-The fellows convened at Impact Hub on North Lamar on Saturday, July 22, hosted by a partnership between the Mandela Fellowship, the Mandela Fellowship, and the World Affairs Council of Austin.
+The fellows convened at Impact Hub on North Lamar on Saturday, July 22, hosted by a partnership between the University of Texas’ International Office, the Mandela Fellowship, and the World Affairs Council of Austin.
 Ahmed Elshaikh of Sudan took the third place prize for his innovative tech start up incubator focused on teaching business skills to Sudanese youth.

 Koketo Leshope of Botswana took second place with Xylo, an online retailer for hand-made leather bags.
 She also developed an online platform in Botswana that allows customers to rate their buying experience.
 The first place award went to Oluwaseyi Albert, founder and CEO of LyaliFresh, a grocery delivery app and food processing start up.
 The competition also gave an unexpected honorable mention to Simon Eroku, a Ugandan communications specialist and disability activist.
 Eroku, who is deaf, earned the honorable mention for his commitment to helping the disabled.